 - The safety and equipment of a boat and her crew is the sole and, inescapable responsibility of the owner, or owner's representative, who shall do their best to ensure that the boat is fully found, thoroughly seaworthy and manned by experienced crew who have undergone appropriate training and, are physically fit to face bad weather.

 - Neither the use and application of the Special Regulations, nor an audit, in any way diminishes the complete and unlimited responsibility of the owner or owner's representative.

-- It is the owner's responsibility to ensure that all crew know the location of equipment on the boat, and how to use or deploy the equipment, for example how to use flares, wear and use PFDs, set storm sails, and know how to conduct man overboard recoveries.
+- It is the owner's responsibility to ensure that all crew know the location of equipment on the boat, and how to use or deploy the equipment, for example how to use flares, wear and use lifejackets, set storm sails, and know how to conduct man overboard recoveries.
 Crew training is part of the process of achieving safe sailing

 - All equipment for all crew necessary to comply with the Special Regulations category of event, as notified in the Notice of Race, Sailing Instructions or Notice of Cruise, shall be maintained on the boat for the event at all times.
 Additional equipment may be specified by the Club for particular events.
 Some events require additional crew qualifications, for example, First Aid, Safety and Sea Survival Courses, and crew experience.